pocka/vue-docgen-loader/README.md

 ```

 Then add the loader to your webpack config file.
-**Please make sure to run the loader at last of the loader chain**.
+**Please make sure to run the loader at the last of the loader chain**.

 ```js
 import MyComponent from './my-component.vue'